CarlFlo/bord/README.md

 It is also possible to change the time format of the logging message.

-The default time format is **2006-01-02 15:04:05** but can be changed to any supported string
+The default time format is **2006-01-02 15:04:05** but can be changed to any supported string.

 ```go
 malm.SetTimeFormat("2006-01-02 15:04:05")